Melgund Recreation, Arts and Culture

 Key Claims

-Environmental risks to air, water, and soil are expected to be low using ALARA principles.
+Environmental risks to federal jurisdictions are expected to be low with industry-standard mitigation.

 Underlying Assumptions